 28:25 One of the things that we’ve heard you talk about is that you were never afraid when you saw an opportunity, let’s say for promotion or for a new job to raise your hand and say why not me.
 Can you tell us a specific example of when and how you were able to do that successfully?

-28:42 Yeah, so I started in PepsiCo after I left P&G I went and consulting, I left consulting and went to PepsiCo.
+28:42 Yeah, so after I left P&G I went into consulting, and eventually left consulting to go to PepsiCo.
 And there’s a whole story there as well.
-I was in the finance department working in strategy, so PepsiCo prides themselves on their brand marketers.
+I was in the finance department working in strategy, but PepsiCo prides themselves on their brand marketers.
 Now remember I had done marketing as well at, at P&G, but honestly it didn’t really count unless you had done it at PepsiCo.
 So I was in the Finance Organization leading strategy and I wanted to move to marketing, you know, but I’m telling you very, you know, like the best colleges with the best degrees as all that PepsiCo would hire and marketing.
 And so what I started doing is I found a mentor in marketing and said, I’d like to move to marketing.
 And so help me, you know, find ways to demonstrate my marketing capability in this context of PepsiCo’s marketing.

 29:28 And so I was fortunate to do that.
 And then I started carving myself into projects that were outside of, and I loved my strategy time by the way, but I wanted, I wanted to be a general manager.
 I learned by doing.
 So I wanted to move across the, um, so I took on projects that had marketing components to them as part of my development because I asked, I asked, and then ultimately the way I got into marketing is two people before me had failed on a very strategic initiative that the, that the president and CEO had for the business.
 And I raised my hand and said, I’ll take it on.
 And I’m sure they’re thinking, well, we’ve had everybody else try, so why not you?
 So their why not me was a different tone, but I’ve been willing to take on the jobs that people have failed at before me because I want a shot.
 And sometimes you have to be willing to take that lateral move to get the experience you’re seeking.